-So far, we've seen how NumPy performs operations between arrays of the same size and shape, like adding two 3×3 matrices.
-But what happens when you want to perform an operation, such as addition, between arrays of different shapes?
-For instance, adding a single number (a scalar) to every element in an array, or adding a 1D array (a vector) to each row of a 2D array (a matrix).
+NumPy operations are straightforward for arrays of the same size and shape, such as adding two 3×3 matrices.
+However, executing operations like addition between arrays of different shapes requires a specific mechanism.
+This includes tasks like adding a single number (a scalar) to every element in an array, or adding a 1D array (a vector) to each row of a 2D array (a matrix).

 Manually, you might think of writing loops to perform these operations.
 However, NumPy provides a more efficient and elegant mechanism called broadcasting.
 Broadcasting describes the set of rules NumPy uses to handle arithmetic operations between arrays of different shapes, effectively "stretching" or duplicating the smaller array so that its shape matches the larger one, without actually using extra memory.
 This allows for vectorized operations, which are much faster than explicit Python loops.